-In 2023/24 the Council paid £5.659m (2022/23 £6.220m) to CTP in respect of teachers' retirement benefits, representing 23.68% (including a 0.08% administration levy) of pensionable pay since September 2019.
-The contributions due to be paid in the next financial year are estimated to be £6.810m.
-The employer contribution rate will increase from 23.68% to 28.68% from 1st April 2024.
-This includes the 0.08% administration levy.
+During 2024/25 the Council paid £6,930k (2023/24 £5,659k) to CTP in respect of teachers' retirement benefits, representing 28.68% (including a 0.08% administration levy) of pensionable pay since 1st April 2024.
+The contributions due to be paid in the next financial year are estimated to be £7,068k.

 The Council is responsible for the costs of any additional benefits awarded upon early retirement outside of the terms of the teachers' scheme.
-These amounted to £576k (2022/23 £528k) and are fully accrued in the pensions liability described in the figures that follow in Note 49.
+These amounted to £613k (2023/24 £576k) and are fully accrued in the pensions liability described in the figures that follow in Note 40.
 The Council is not liable to the scheme for any other entities obligation under the plan.